-Sculpture on Clyde (Bhundoo) acknowledges the traditional custodians of the land surrounding Batemans Bay, the Yuin people of the Walbunja clan, and pay respect to elders past, present and future.
+Sculpture on Clyde (Bhunduu) acknowledges the traditional custodians of the land surrounding Batemans Bay, Walbanga Country as referred to by the Walbanga people, pay respect to elders past, present and future.

 Rich in history, the expansive waterway at the mouth of the Clyde River was named by Lieutenant James Cook on his voyage of discovery along this coast in 1770.

 However, it wasn’t until well into the 19th century that the township of Batemans Bay appeared.
 The Bay is now renowned for its fabulous estuary location, hospitality and charm, and unspoiled natural environment.
 Sculpture on Clyde takes advantage of the magnificent views across the Clyde estuary, ocean and to the mountains in the west.

 Many significant and talented artists have chosen to reside on the South Coast, the number far exceeding the national average, so a sculpture event was a natural choice for this area.

 In running this event, the Business Chamber is aiming to make Batemans Bay a sculpture destination, putting the town, on the National Sculpture Trail, thereby increasing visitor numbers to the region, at a time of year that it is traditionally quiet.
 August and September are beautiful months on the South Coast, and it has so much to offer visitors, including the famous Clyde River Oysters.

 The inaugural event in 2017, far exceeded all expectations.
 To encourage a standard of excellence from sculptors nationally and internationally, the acquisitive prize money has increased to $50,000.
 A world class Sculpture Trail is in the making…….